Community Scientist Program

 Eligibility

-This program is open to Florida and California individuals who are interested in learning more about cancer research advocacy, and how to share information with others affected by cancer.
+This program is available to individuals in Florida and California who identify as Black/African American and/or Hispanic/Latino/a, are 18 years or older, and are U.S. citizens, permanent residents, or work visa holders.
+It is designed for those interested in learning about cancer research advocacy and sharing information with others impacted by cancer.

 Those interested in participating must: